-IRS tax products CD.
-You can order IRS Publication 1796, IRS Tax Products CD, and obtain:
+DVD for tax products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-- · Current-year forms, instructions, and publications. - · Prior-year forms, instructions, and publica-
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications - Tax Map: An electronic research tool and finding aid. - Tax law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response system.

-- Bonus: Historical Tax Products DVD; ships with the final release. - Tax Map: An electronic research tool and finding aid. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free email and technical support.
+- Internal Revenue Code-Title 26 of the U.S. Code. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two releases during the year. - The first release will ship the beginning of January. - The final release will ship the beginning of March.

-Purchase the CD from National Technical Information Service (NTIS) on the Internet at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD for \$25 (plus a \$5 handling fee).
-The price is subject to change.
-The first release is available in the beginning of January and the final release is available in the beginning of March.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to buy the DVD for \$30 (plus a \$6 handling fee).